cardcraft/EdgeNext/README.md

 # The New EdgeNext Userscript, By a Nerd for Nerds

-Recently, Edgenuity has implemented some (bad) checks for userscripts.
+Recently, Edgenuity has implemented some checks for userscripts.
 Of course, they could always just make their courses better, but... **NOPE!**
 They decided that we should just suffer more.

 I'm working on a new userscript that's made to be as undetectable as possible.
 At the moment, there isn't much going on with it, but I plan to add some